 Online Community Specialist,

 Adrian received his BSc.
 Biochemistry from McGill University, where he developed an interest for communication as co-Editor-in-Chief of the McGill Science Undergraduate Research Journal.
-As a graduate student, he founded podcast and radio show, Peer Review Radio, but his fascination with analytics and influence metrics led him to leave his Master’s degree for a position as Online Community Specialist at the University of Ottawa.
-He also volunteers on the board of an organization that works with children in need in Eastern Europe, consults on a variety of digital marketing projects and has spoken at over a dozen conferences in the last two years.
+As a graduate student, he founded a podcast and radio show, Peer Review Radio, but his fascination with analytics and influence metrics led him to leave his Master’s degree for a position as the Online Community Specialist at the University of Ottawa.
+He also volunteers on the board of an organization that works with children in need in Eastern Europe, consults with a number of clients on digital marketing projects and has spoken at over a dozen conferences in the last two years.